yhoiluhi/agmod/README.md

 # Adrenaline Gamer
 This is the source code and distribution files for Adrenaline Gamer Mod for Half-Life, developed by Martin Webrant aka BulliT between 2000 and 2003.
+This fork is focused on the serverside part.
+For the clientside part, it's recommended to use [OpenAG](https://openag.pro), which has the source code [here](https://github.com/YaLTeR/OpenAG).

-## Team
+## Original Team

     Members
         Team leader, Programmer and Website: Martin "BulliT" Webrant